frconor-ebook/meditations/README.md

 1. **Preprocessing Phase**
    - Download the latest files from the designated Dropbox shared folder
-   - **Note: You may occasionally need to authenticate by copying and pasting an authorization code when prompted.
-This happens when the Dropbox access token expires (typically every few days), which is a security feature of the Dropbox API.**
+     - **Note: The script uses a refresh token to automatically renew the Dropbox access token when it expires (typically after a few hours).
+With a properly configured refresh token in your `.env` file, this process happens seamlessly without requiring manual intervention.
+See the [Getting a Dropbox Refresh Token](#getting-a-dropbox-refresh-token) section if you need to set this up.**
    - Extract the files, replacing any existing content in the target directory
    - Remove the downloaded zip file and any macOS-specific metadata folders
    - Convert all DocX files to Markdown format